-There are no new installation and configuration considerations in this release.
+There are no new known issues in this release

-Known issues in version 3.3
+3.3.2 Known issues in version 3.3

 There are no new known issues in this release.

 Previous known issues

 Phase out SQL Defrag Manager Itanium support

 IDERA is phasing out all Itanium support in SQL Defrag Manager 3.0 and all subsequent versions.
 SQL Defrag Manager 3.0 does not support the Itanium processor architecture and limited technical support is available through November 2012.
 For more information, see the product requirements.